josw1982/josw1982.github.io/bio.md

 ![Family](6CF8B5AB-F7C0-4D18-95E0-626B076A3605_1_105_c.jpeg)
 # Born in Los Angeles CA Apr 5 1982

-I have lived in many places and very greatfull that I have been able to see the places I have.
+I have lived in many places.
+I am very greatfull that I was allowed the opportunity to experience the cultures and sights.
 My regret is that I will not get to see everything this world has to offer.
 I love experiencing new cultures it allowes you to view the world trough a different lense.